johanbove/johanbove.github.io/_posts/2015-10-04-OneDrive-Windows10-Woes.md

 Since a couple of weeks I have been noticing weird anomalies in Windows Explorer: multiple "Documents" folder showing up, some with files in them, others just empty.

-Through my work projects which are mostly NPM projects which rely on nested node_modules I often encountered the 255 character limit in Windows explorer paths.
+Through my work projects which are mostly NPM projects which rely on nested *node_modules* I often encountered the 255 character limit in Windows explorer paths.

-This started happening in OneDrive as well yesterday where I would first get the 255 character limit error message and then the "Welcome to OneDrive" window. :unhappy:
+This started happening in OneDrive as well yesterday where I would first get the 255 character limit error message and then the "Welcome to OneDrive" window. :sad:

 So what I think what was going on is that OneDrive also has issues with paths longer than 255 characters and stops syncing.
 It apparently disconnects the session with the OneDrive server since my files had not been synched online since a couple of days ago.
 And it just bogged out whenever I tried logging back into OneDrive.

 I therefore decided to no save files directly to the "Documents" folder within "OneDrive", copying the files from the OneDrive folder to the normal Windows "Documents" folder.

 Of course, I encountered multiple error messages and issues doing this.
-First I was stopped by a "you have not enough rights" error condition where I wast not able to set the target folder of the "My Documents" folder from within the "properties" of Explorer.
+First I was stopped by a *"you have not enough rights"* error condition where I was not able to set the target folder of the *"My Documents"* folder from within the "properties" of Explorer.

 Note that I am concerned with security on my machine and have my regular user account set to "normal user" rights.
 Microsoft and other software makers seem to forget that not everyone using Windows has their account set to "administration" rights.
 A good practice I learned from dabbling with Ubuntu.